-OpenDDS also utilizes other open source software products including MPC (Make Project Creator), ACE (the ADAP-TIVE Communication Environment), and TAO (The ACE ORB).
+OpenDDS also utilizes other open source software products including MPC and ACE/TAO.

 OpenDDS is open source and the development team welcomes contributions of code, tests, documentation, and ideas.
 Active participation by users ensures a robust implementation.
 Contact the OpenDDS Foundation if you are interested in contributing to the development of OpenDDS.
 Please note that any code or documentation that is contributed to and becomes part of the OpenDDS open source code base is subject to the same licensing terms as the rest of the OpenDDS code base.